prakhar-agrawa1/CyberVT-training/Command Line/Command Line Module.md

 ## Training Objectives

-By the end of this module, you'll be able to:
+By the end of this modu, you'll be able to:
 - Navigate file systems efficiently using command-line navigation
 - Edit files and manage data using terminal text editors and commands
 - Understand and modify user permissions and file access controls